blubu/path-finder/README.md

 1. Launch the program by running the main script.
 2. A user-friendly window will appear, allowing you to set up the start and end points and select the pathfinding algorithm.
 3. Setting up the grid:
-   - Click on a cell to set it as the start or end point.
+   - Click on the start or end position to reposition those points.
    - Drag your mouse across the cells to mark them as obstacles.
 4. Press the Enter key to start the pathfinding algorithm and visualize the process.
 5. If you opted to see the steps, the program will display each step of the algorithm.